gabeorosan/pa-project/README.md

-Along the way, I wrote a couple helper modules (plot_util.py and req_util.py) and many scripts to compile data for specific families (Parvovididae), protein fold groups, non-t1 viruses from the phrenology paper, data for each capsid in each family, and more which ended up being superceded by the complete dataset once I was able to get the pipeline working on one of Dr.Wilson's lab computers so I could automate the execution on all capsids in ViperDB.
+Along the way, I wrote a couple helper modules (plot_util.py and req_util.py) and many scripts to compile data for specific families (Parvovididae), protein fold groups, non-t1 viruses from the phrenology paper, data for each capsid in each family, and more which ended up being superseded by the complete dataset once I was able to get the pipeline working on one of Dr.Wilson's lab computers so I could automate the execution on all capsids in ViperDB.

 # Finding Structurally Relevent Amino Acids